TaoSama/recommender/README.md

 ## Framework used

-Spring Boot, Spring Security, Mybatis, Thymeleaf, Bootstrap, ...
+Apache Mahout, Spring Boot, Spring Security, Mybatis, Thymeleaf, Bootstrap, ...

 # How to install